 Nigeria has had a booming crypto population despite mainstream banks being prohibited from trading in cryptocurrency, but this may be tailing away.
-As with many countries where crypto is unregulated, the Nigerian crypto-economy becomes unbalanced between popular demand and control of events.
+As with many countries where crypto is unregulated, the Nigerian crypto economy becomes unbalanced between popular demand and control of events.
 The Central Bank of Nigeria states that virtual currencies issued by unregulated and unlicensed entities run contrary to its mandate.
 The Securities and Exchange Commission (SEC) which also oversees transactions in digital assets requires crypto participants to operate only from bank accounts within the Nigerian banking system.
-Nigeria has healthy scores for crypto searching, number of exchanges and crypto ownership, but the all-round crypto infrastructure lacks cohesion.
+Nigeria has healthy scores for crypto searching, number of exchanges, and crypto ownership, but the all-around crypto infrastructure lacks cohesion.

 Nigeria is more about using crypto for transactions, becoming a kind of surrogate banking service in a country that bypasses high transfer charges.
 Many world brands operating in Nigeria accept bitcoin, amongst them, Microsoft.

 There appears to be no tax on trading or gifting crypto.
 Situations may differ between jurisdictions across the country.

 Way back, in an effort to regulate the runaway interest in crypto, the central bank tried to restrict banks from facilitating crypto, but this attempt went largely ignored.
 Although bitcoin and other crypto coins are not considered legal tender or fiat currencies, as issued by banks, there is a growing level of acceptance generally.
 Lately, the central bank has again tried to curb the crypto craze and the result was many frozen bank accounts and customers bypassing banks by using online trading systems.
 On the whole, the government wants to capture crypto potential and is looking for a more cohesive strategy or rules and regulations.